To skip a step, press the shift key while clicking the button.

 Taking DataBack to top

 Click the Get Data Points button to start.
 Each time you click on the image, you will get a red dot, and the position of the dot will be loaded into the data table.
 When you click, the movie will automatically be moved ahead by the Frame Advance number in the lower left.
-If the movement of the object is small, the red dots can make it difficult to see things.
-You can hide the points (with the Hide Points button) while taking data.
-Everything will work the same, you just won't get that red dot when you click.
+For a regular speed video of a dropped object a Frame Advance of 2 works well.

 Click the Done button when you have finished, or Cancel to erase all your data and start over.
 (This does not affect the calibration or zero point.)